-Tax-Free childcare (TFC) is a new scheme that was introduced gradually between January 2017 and February 2018.
+Tax-Free childcare (TFC) was introduced gradually between January 2017 and February 2018.
 It was originally supposed to start in October 2015 however the scheme was delayed.

-TFC is the Government’s new way of providing childcare support to parents and it will eventually replace directly contracted childcare and childcare vouchers currently offered through employers for new joiners from 4 October 2018.
+TFC is the Government’s way of providing childcare support to parents.
+It replaced directly contracted childcare and childcare vouchers currently offered through employers for new joiners from 4 October 2018.

 New regulations (22 October 2021): Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) (No. 2) Regulations 2021 (SI.No.1168/2021) - New regulations enable those EEA or Swiss citizens who have an application for EUSS leave, or an outstanding appeal pending, to access 30 hours free childcare if they meet the other eligibility criteria >> More tax-free childcare regulations